College of Engineering & Science undergraduate degree candidates check in at the Gleason Performing Arts Center at 7:45 a.m.

 Certification of graduation will not occur until all academic requirements for your degree are fulfilled and you have paid all financial obligations to the university.
 Please check Access for last-minute charges, such as telephone fees, that may have been applied to your account.
 These charges are usually not posted until Thursday of final exam week.
 Be certain to check with the Security Office for unpaid traffic/parking fines and with the Library for book charges.

 The university does not provide graduation completion letters.
 Verification of degree completion is reflected on the student’s official transcript.

 A degree audit for each candidate petition is officiated by the Office of the Registrar.
-This process determines completion of degree requirements for each candidate.
+This process determines the completion of degree requirements for each candidate.
 Completion (verification) information is available only on an official transcript once the audit is final.
-Official transcripts contain degree awarded information and are available to eligible students approximately eleven (11) business days after final grades for the term have posted.

 Candidates receive specific date information about the availability of certification/verification information on their official transcript through their Florida Tech email account regularly during the term for which they have petitioned to graduate.
 Dates are subject to change.

 Remember, it is your responsibility to clear outstanding charges on your account.
 You will not be mailed your diploma or have your degree posted to your academic record until all outstanding debts to the university have been paid.

 All candidates must report in appropriate academic attire (cap and gown).